CoreyOliver/brah-supplies/README.md

 moved the loader function within component need to map through the loaded data to render in supply list item type isn't pulling properly

+//6-16
+added edit functions and adjusted request to handle changes puts increase and decrease quantity as needed need to add "edit supply" page. issues with exporting from file was able to work out loader and map function properly. used improper brackets....

+//6-20